TigranZhamakochyan/power-outages-analysis/README.md

 ## Hypothesis Testing

-**Null Hypothesis:** Severe weather outages have the same mean duration as non-weather outages.
+Null Hypothesis: Severe weather outages have the same mean duration as non-weather outages.
 Any observed difference is due to random chance.

-**Alternative Hypothesis:** Severe weather outages last longer on average than non-weather outages.
+Alternative Hypothesis: Severe weather outages last longer on average than non-weather outages.

-**Test Statistic:** Difference in group means (severe weather mean − non-weather mean).
+Test Statistic: Difference in group means (severe weather mean − non-weather mean).
 This is appropriate because we are comparing a quantitative variable across two groups and have a directional alternative hypothesis.

-**Significance Level:** 0.05
+Significance Level: 0.05

 **Results:**
-Mean duration severe weather: 3899.7 minutes
+Mean duration severe weather: 3899.71 minutes
-Mean duration non-weather: 1499.9 minutes
+Mean duration non-weather: 1499.852 minutes
-Observed difference: 2399.9 minutes
+Observed difference: 2399.857 minutes
-P-value: 0.0 (0 out of 10,000 permutations exceeded the observed difference)
+P-value: 0.0

-We reject the null hypothesis.
+I reject the null hypothesis.
 The data is consistent with the alternative hypothesis that severe weather outages last significantly longer than non-weather outages.
 Note that this does not prove causation — only that the association is unlikely due to chance.

 <iframe src="assets/hyp_test.html" width="900" height="500" frameborder="0"></iframe>